-3.-(1) If an instrument differs in an immaterial respect in form or mode of expression from any form for an instrument provided at the prescribed website or in the electronic transaction system (as the case may be), it is to be treated by the Public Guardian as sufficient in point of form and expression.

-(2) The court may declare that an instrument which is not in any form for an instrument provided at the prescribed website or in the electronic transaction system (as the case may be) is to be treated as if it were, if the court is satisfied that the persons executing the instrument intended it to create a lasting power of attorney.
+- 3.-(1) If an instrument differs in an immaterial respect in form or mode of expression from any form for an instrument provided at the prescribed website, it is to be treated by the Public Guardian as sufficient in point of form and expression. - (2) The court may declare that an instrument which is not in any form for an instrument provided at the prescribed website is to be treated as if it were, if it is satisfied that the persons executing the instrument intended it to create a lasting power of attorney.

-(3) To avoid doubt, an instrument is treated as being made in a form for the instrument provided at the prescribed website or in the electronic transaction system (as the case may be), if it complies with the form that was provided at the prescribed website or in the electronic transaction system (as the case may be) at the time of its making.
+(3) To avoid doubt, an instrument is treated as being made in any form for an instrument provided at the prescribed website if it complies with a form that was provided at the prescribed website at the time of its making.